nobu-h-o/Java-CP/documents/Strings.md

 }

 ```
 Of course, you can input the StringBuilder like this to be a little bit faster.
-Obviously this wouldn't be a good idea if storing the original String was a necessity.
+Obviously this wouldn't be a good idea if storing the original String was a necessity like in this problem.
 ```Java
 StringBuilder sb = new StringBuilder(sc.next());
 ```